All Episodes

 Trump is the only one that has stood up and really said that.

-And those are the jobs that Emma's gonna get first before they get a chance to get to schooling and all of that.
+And those are the jobs that the immigrants are going to get first before they get a chance to get to schooling and all of that.

-If Trump really wants the black vote, he needs to go down into the ghettos of America and talk to the people that are.
+If Trump really wants to black vote, he needs to go down into the ghettos of America and talk to the people.

 He's actually doing it more than any Republican I can think of.

-Trump is bringing the jobs back and bringing good, well-paying jobs back.
+Trump is bringing the jobs back and bringing it to 60% jobs that will really be great, especially for inner-city youth.

-Besides the fact that we need the end product, it's fantastic jobs for the intercity black youths.
+Besides the fact that we need the end product, it's fantastic jobs for the inner city black youth.

-And I think they should have affirmative action to give those jobs to inner city.
+And I think they should have affirmative action to give those jobs to inner city youth.

 So you think that if Trump loses, the country's done.